-The Standards Committee, chaired by John Cline, will take a number of steps during the forthcoming Association Year to ensure that the ABA Criminal Justice Standards continue to be relevant, timely, and of the highest quality.
+The Standards Committee, chaired by Attorney John Cline, will take a number of steps during the forthcoming Association Year to ensure that the ABA Criminal Justice Standards continue to be relevant, timely, and of the highest quality.
 Specifically:

 Early in the new year, the Committee will print a paperback publication on the Standards on Fair Trial and Public Discourse containing both “black letter” and extensive commentary.
 These standards will be the first volume of standards also published in e-book format.
 The Committee is also planning a number of events in conjunction with the book release, as well as roundtables and training programs.
 The Task Force Chair is Ronald Goldstock, and the Reporter is Professor Jessica Roth.

 Committee representatives will present the proposed Standards on Post Conviction Remedies and Dual Jurisdiction Youth to the Council for a first reading in November 2016.
 The proposed Post Conviction Standards were developed by a Task Force chaired by Robert Johnson.
 The Reporter is Professor Larry Yackle.
 The Dual Jurisdiction Youth Standards were developed by a Task Force co-chaired by Robert Schwartz and Judge Earnestine Gray.
 The Reporter is Professor Kris Henning.

 The Standards Committee expects to approve the revisions to Diversion and Specialized Courts Standards by the end of 2016, and schedule a first reading by Council for the spring meeting in 2017.

 The Mental Health Standards were approved by the ABA House of Delegates in August 2016.
 Once the commentary is completed, the standards will be submitted for publication.
 The Task Force Chair is Prof. Christopher Slobogin.
 The Task Force Reporter is Prof. Larry Fitch.